 Optical coherence elastography techniques for high-resolution mechanical microscopy of 3D engineered cell cultures and biological tissues

 Biophysical interactions between cell and extracellular matrix (ECM) play an important role in biological processes, including initiation and progression of cancer, stem cell differentiation, morphogenesis, and wound healing.
-Importantly, cell-ECM interactions have been shown to differ in 2D versus 3D environment, driving the pursuit of cellular-scale studies in the more physiologically relevant 3D engineered cellular systems and biological tissues.
+Importantly, cell-ECM interactions have been shown to differ in 2D versus 3D environment, driving the pursuit of cellular-scale studies in the more physiologically relevant 3D environment.
 However, existing approaches for characterizing ECM mechanical properties are typically limited to bulk mechanical testing or atomic force microscopy (which only probes the 2D surface of the sample).
-Our lab developed optical elastography techniques based on highly localized mechanical excitation provided by photonic and acoustic forces, and ultra-precise displacement detection by phase-sensitive OCT.
+Our lab developed optical coherence elastography (OCE) techniques based on highly localized mechanical excitation provided by photonic and acoustic forces, and ultra-precise displacement detection by phase-sensitive OCT.